Updated: Feb 1

 All of this took time, accountability, and a lot of grace for myself going through the process as healing is not instant.
 The journey of healing is the most amazingly paradoxical teacher of both empowerment and humility.
 I want to invite you to ask yourself, what valley might you be in right now?
 What does it look like in your life and feel like in your body?
 It can be tempting to continue to cope in unhealthy ways and postpone beginning a journey of deep and holistic healing.
 Or perhaps you are ready to embark on that journey to health but there is fear of the unknown of what it would look like or how hiking up that mountain would possibly happen.
 The heart of my coaching practice is to be your guide on that adventure, to walk beside you with each step and invite you to look back and celebrate each victory of progress and splendid view that you'll get along the way as you stop at different look-out points.
 I think that the segments of the journey are so profoundly filled with even more meaning than just the point of arrival at the desired destination.
 You see, what can be gained from where you are at in this valley— the exclusive experience and perspective— is so precious.
 I believe that healthy living should be simple, sustainable, and enjoyable and that you can get to where you want to go while finding joy on the journey step by step.

 God has made only one of each of us.
 He has given us a body and this very day to cherish, steward, and enjoy.
 I want to invite you to take a step towards healing today, whatever it may be for you!
 If you are interested in learning more about health coaching and if it would be a fitting option for you, click here to book your free session with me.
-I work with overwhelmed women who are struggling with extreme fatigue.
-I help them feel free and alive again so they can flourish.
+I work with women who are tired of running on empty.
+I help them become fueled by their faith to create a lifestyle where their cup overflows.
 I would love to talk with you and would be honored to support you on your journey towards better health.

 Cheering you on,